Controlling Recurrent Neural Networks by Conceptors: Theory and Demonstrations

 The guiding idea is to enable the reservoir to re-generate the driven responses $x^j(n)$ \emph{in the absence of the driving input}.
 Consider any neuron $x_i$ (Fig.\ \ref{Fig0}{\bf B}).
 During the driven runs $j = 1,\ldots,4$, it has been updated per

 where $W_i^\ast$ is the $i$-th row in $W^\ast$, $W_i^{\mbox{ in}}$ is the $i$-th element of $W^{\mbox{ in}}$, and $b_i$ is the $i$th bias component.
-The objective for determining new reservoir weights $W$ is that the trained reservoir should be able to oscillate in the same four ways as in the external driving conditions, but without the driving input.
-That is, the new weights $W_i$ leading to neuron $i$ should approximate
+The objective for determining new reservoir weights $W$ is that the trained reservoir should be able to oscillate in the same four ways as in the external driving conditions, but without the driving input --- $W$ should have 'internalized' the effects of external input.
+That is, the new input internalization weights $W_i$ leading to neuron $i$ should approximate

 as accurately as possible, for $j = 1,\ldots,4$.
 Concretely, we optimize a mean square error criterion and compute

 where $K$ is the number of patterns to be stored (in this example $K = 4$).
 This is a linear regression task, for which a number of standard algorithms are available.
 I employ ridge regression (details in Section \ref{secGeneralSetupExpDetail}).